gerardroche/sublime-phpunit/README.md

 }
 ```

-The above transforms the options and passes them to the PHPUnit executable:
+The above options would be pass to PHPUnit as the following CLI options:

 ```
 -d "display_errors=1" -d "xdebug.scream=0" --no-coverage --colors=never --coverage-html build/coverage
 ```

-### phpunit.executable
+### PHPUnit Executable

 You can instruct the test runner to use a custom PHPUnit executable.
-The default is to auto discover one using Composer, if `phpunit.composer` is enabled, or using the system PATH.
+The default is auto discovery.

 ```
 "phpunit.executable": "vendor/bin/phpunit"